javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 Value is available as `input.value`, `textarea.value`, `select.value` etc, or `input.checked` for checkboxes and radio buttons.

 For `<select>` we can also get the value by the index `select.selectedIndex` or through the options collection `select.options`.
-The full specification of this and other elements is at <https://html.spec.whatwg.org/multipage/forms.html>.
+The full specification of this and other elements is in the specification <https://html.spec.whatwg.org/multipage/forms.html>.

 These are the basics to start working with forms.
+We'll meet many examples further in the tutorial.
 In the next chapter we'll cover `focus` and `blur` events that may occur on any element, but are mostly handled on forms.